-Religion, Speculative Fiction, and Pedagogy - Aalekhya Malladi ([aalekhya.malladi@mcgill.ca](mailto:aalekhya.malladi@mcgill.ca))
+Religion, Speculative Fiction, and Pedagogy - Aalekhy Malladi (aalekhy.malladi@mcgill.ca)

 Building on the insightful dialogue that came out of the Bollywood, Hindutva, and Pedagogy panel this year, this panel interrogates the role of speculative fiction in teaching religions broadly and South Asian traditions more specifically.
 This panel will consider questions such as how can we teach religious studies through "fictional" religions?
 How do representations of religions in speculative fiction media (film, literature, television) spark conversations among students about religion in our own world?
 How can speculative fiction help students to think differently about the category of religion?
 How does the rise of superhero/fantasy genre films in India reflect the changing cultural and political landscape?
 What can we learn about religion from fan culture?